 A student may contest a grade for an assignment by discussing it first with the professor within five days of receiving the grade.
-If this does not bring about satisfactory resolution, the student may bring the assignment to the attention of the Associate Vice President for Graduate Studies who will then discuss the assignment with the professor.
-The decision of the Associate Vice President will be final.
-If the professor involved is also the Associate Vice President, the student may bring the assignment to the attention of the Vice President for Academic Affairs.
+If this does not bring about satisfactory resolution, the student may bring the assignment to the attention of the Program Director who will then discuss the assignment with the professor.
+The decision of the Program Director will be final.
+If the professor involved is also the Program Director, the student may bring the assignment to the attention of the Vice President for Academic Affairs.